CAMPING IN COMFORT

 - In camp, just be comfortable.
 Cotton is fine because our sleeping tents will keep you dry if it rains.
 Have a second sweater/fleece in case your river sweater is wet.

 - Guests often bring tropical print shirts and light sundresses or sarongs.

 - In June and late August/September, you should bring a warm jacket (puffy), warm hat, long johns, and wool or synthetic socks.
 Teva-type, strap-on sandals are ideal for your feet in warm weather.
 Consider bringing neoprene gloves and booties or socks if your hands and feet get cold.
-Or, you can wear wool, synthetic or neoprene socks with tennies.
-In camp, tennies or light-weight hiking shoes are perfect.
+Or, you can wear wool, synthetic or neoprene socks with sneakers.
+In camp, sneakers or light-weight hiking shoes are perfect.